jim1001/paper/paper.md

 # Motivation
 Find out more about this important phenomenon.

+# Previous studies
+Davies et al (2015) conducted a literature review of papers studying aircraft measurements of BBOA, including that of Jones et al (1998) mentioned in the introduction above.

 # Simulations
 We simulate the evolution of particle sizes as they are transported away from the source region